What’s Your Biggest Time Waster at Work (And How to Increase Productivity)

 If you are anything like the 353 U.S. business owners my company Maui Mastermind surveyed you’re likely answer is “email” (57%), followed by either “phone calls” or “staff interruptions” (tied at 17% each).

-Regardless of which of these four productivity killers currently costs you the most, all of them can be minimized by using a powerful time tactic.
-This time tactic is simple to apply and will dramatically reduce these costly interruptions and keep yourself focused on your most valuable activities.
+Regardless of which of these four workplace productivity killers currently costs you the most, all of them can be minimized by using a powerful time tactic.
+This time tactic is simple to apply and will dramatically reduce these costly interruptions and keep yourself focused on the task at hand and on your most valuable activities.

 Create a Focus Day